 Do you know our food items are rich in various vitamins and minerals?
 Here are some of the minerals found in food items:

-When it comes to your bones, calcium is the most important macro mineral.
-This mineral contributes to the development of strong bones, allowing you to perform tasks such as standing up straight and scoring the game-winning goal.
+When it comes to your bones, calcium is the most important macromineral.
+It contributes to the development of strong bones, allowing you to perform tasks such as standing up straight and scoring the game-winning goal.
 It also helps in the development of strong, healthy teeth, which are necessary for chewing delectable foods.

 - Milk, cheese, and yogurt are examples of dairy products